 This homemade pear puree is an easy baby food recipe that's made with only two ingredients- pears and water!
 Making homemade pear baby food costs so much less than store-bought jars!
-It's so easy to make it organic too, by using organic pears!
+It's easy to make it organic too, by using organic pears!

 Pears are one of the first fruits I introduce to my babies, and they all go crazy for them.
 They are sweet, and full of fiber to help keep things moving in the digestive tract (if you know what I mean), plus it's so easy to make baby pear baby food at home!

 I always have made my baby food from scratch, from sweet potatoes, to baby food carrots, to combinations like pumpkin apple baby food, I always prefer homemade over store bought!
 Not only does making your own baby food save SO much money, but it's also easy to make it organic with minimal ingredients!